 The table below presents summary historical and unaudited pro forma consolidated financial data and other data for Charles River.
-The summary historical consolidated financial data for the fiscal years ended December 28, 1996, December 27, 1997 and December 26, 1998 are derived from our audited consolidated financial statements and the notes thereto included elsewhere in this prospectus.
-The summary unaudited financial data as of September 25, 1999 and for the nine months ended September 26, 1998 and September 25, 1999 are derived from our unaudited consolidated financial statements and the notes to those statements.
+We derived the summary historical consolidated financial data for the fiscal years ended December 28, 1996, December 27, 1997 and December 26, 1998 from our audited consolidated financial statements and the notes thereto included elsewhere in this prospectus.
+We derived the summary unaudited financial data as of September 25, 1999 and for the nine months ended September 26, 1998 and September 25, 1999 from our unaudited consolidated financial statements and the notes to those statements.
 In the opinion of management, our unaudited consolidated financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the financial condition and results of operations for these periods.
-The summary unaudited pro forma consolidated financial data, which assume the transactions had been completed as of such dates, are derived from the Unaudited Pro Forma Condensed Consolidated Financial Data appearing elsewhere in this prospectus.
-The summary unaudited pro forma consolidated financial data do not purport to be indicative of the results that actually would have been obtained had the Transactions been completed as of such dates and are not intended to be a projection of our future results of operations or financial position.
+We derived the summary unaudited pro forma consolidated financial data, which assume our recapitalization and the Sierra acquisition had been completed as of such dates, from the Unaudited Pro Forma Condensed Consolidated Financial Data appearing elsewhere in this prospectus.
+We believe that the summary unaudited pro forma consolidated financial data do not indicate what our results may be if our recapitalization and the Sierra acquisition were completed as of such dates.
+In addition, they are not a projection of our future results of operations or financial position.
 You should read the information contained in this table in conjunction with "Use of Proceeds," "Selected Historical Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Condensed Consolidated Financial Data" and our consolidated financial statements and the notes thereto contained elsewhere in this prospectus.